akiletour/inrage/README.md

 [![Follow](https://img.shields.io/github/followers/akiletour?label=Please%20follow%20%20to%20support%20my%20work&style=social)](https://github.com/Akiletour)

-Initially developed under WordPress, I decided to refactor the whole project under React with the support of Next JS.
+Initially developed with WordPress, I decided to refactor the whole project with Next JS.

-To retrieve projects (portfolio) and blog posts, I use the WordPress API with [GraphQL](https://fr.wordpress.org/plugins/wp-graphql/).
+To retrieve all projects (portfolio) and blog posts, I've used the WordPress API with [GraphQL](https://fr.wordpress.org/plugins/wp-graphql/).

 Since the project part has ACF custom fields.
 I use a second [GraphQL extension](https://www.wpgraphql.com/acf/) to manage them